puremourning/vimspector/README.md

 1. Because vimspector uses a lot of new Vim features
 2. Because there are Vim bugs that vimspector triggers that will frustrate you if you hit them.

+Why is neovim experimental?
+Because the author doesn't use neovim regularly, and there are no regression tests for vimspector in neovim, so it's likely to break frequently.
+Issue reports are handled on best-efforts basis, and PRs are welcome to fix bugs.
+See also the next section descibing differences for neovim vs vim.

 Why Windows support experimental?
 Because it's effort and it's not a priority for the author.
 PRs are welcome to fix bugs.
 Windows will not be regularly